 What is Technology Integration?

-21st Century students come from 21st Century schools.
-We believe that students require meaningful technology-rich experiences that prepare them for success in the existing global workplace and beyond.
-According to ISTE's National Educational Technology Standards for Students, as well as the Partnership for 21st Century Skills, creativity, collaboration, problem-solving and cyber-citizenship are skills that students need to master and apply in all curricular areas.
-In our media-centric world, students need to be literate in research and information analysis, understand how to media purposefully and ethically, and communicate effectively around the globe.
+According to ISTE's National Educational Technology Standards for Students, as well as the Partnership for 21st Century Skills, creativity, collaboration, problem-solving and digital citizenship are skills that students need to master and apply in all curricular areas.
+We know that this also aligns with the new Common Core State Standards, where students need to be literate in research and information analysis, understand how to media purposefully, and communicate effectively for authentic audiences.
 These skills are central to our mission and are reflected in our newly revised (Spring, 2012) LAFSD Strategic Plan.

-Some of our new and recent projects include:
+Some of our current areas of focus include:

-- Increasing the use of video conferencing and Skype for virtual field trips (CA State Parks Dept.) and peer-to-peer collaboration
+- Continuing to use video conferencing and Skype for virtual field trips (CA State Parks Dept.) and peer-to-peer collaboration

-- Moving our reading assessment tools to the cloud
+- Migrating all reading assessment tools to the cloud

 Thank you for reading about our Instructional Technology program.
 For questions or comments, please contact Angie Corritone, District Technology Coordinator.